-Bernhard Karpf is an Associate Partner since 2001, having been with Richard Meier & Partners since 1988.
+Bernhard Karpf is Managing Principal since 2018, having been with Richard Meier & Partners since 1988.
 As one of the firm’s principal design partners and highly valued member of the senior management, he currently leads the design efforts on the new Headquarters for Engel & Völkers in Hamburg, Germany and for new residential projects in Stuttgart, Germany, and Jesolo Lido, Italy.
 His international background and experience are substantial contributions to the firm’s global success.

 Mr. Karpf was the Design Partner for the Burda Collection Museum in Baden-Baden Germany which opened to critical acclaim in October 2004 and the Coffee Plaza office complex in Hamburg, Germany.
 He has led the design- and management efforts on numerous completed projects such as the Leblon Offices in Rio de Janeiro; the Jesolo Lido Condominium and Hotel in Jesolo, Italy; 165 Charles Street Apartments in New York City; two Department Stores for Peek & Cloppenburg in Germany; the Arp Museum in Rolandseck, Germany; the Rickmers Headquarters and subsequently the Rickmers Residence, both in Hamburg, Germany, and the Euregio Basel Office Building in Switzerland.
 His most recent accomplishments include such iconic projects as the Surf Club Hotel and Condominiums in Surfside, Florida, and the Torre Cuarzo on Reforma in Mexico City, which won the 2015 Progressive Architecture Award.